UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/factorio.md

 1. Run the first instance by running SplitScreen1.bat.
 This first instance will be able to load your existing save games.
 Launch the other instances with SplitScreen2.bat, SplitScreen3.bat, etc.

+1. Make sure the instances are running in windowed mode.
+You can toggle windowed mode by pressing Alt+Enter.

 1. Host a game on the first instance by going to Play -> Multiplayer -> Host new game or Host saved game.
 Make sure `Public` and `Steam` are disabled.
 Enable `LAN` and Disable `Verify user identity`.
 You can choose any username you like.

 1. On the other instances, go to Play -> Multiplayer -> Play on LAN and select the game.
 You should now be in the same game.